gokulm/BoltOn/docs/bus.md

 * Call `BoltOnMassTransitModule()` in your startup's BoltOn() method.
 * For all the applications that will be just publishing to the queue, configure RabbitMq host and all other settings using MassTransit's extension method for `AddMassTransit`.
 Check out [this page](https://masstransit-project.com/MassTransit/usage/containers/msdi.html) for the supported configuration.
 Also refer MassTransit's documentation for all the other supported transports (other than RabbitMq), BoltOnMassTransitModule is transport agnostic.
 * For all the applications that will be consuming messages from the queue, follow all the above steps and then configure BoltOn's `AppMessageConsumer<TMessage>` provided by the above mentioned NuGet package.
-* Finally, inject `IAppServiceBus` anywhere in your application and call `PublishAsync` method to publish your message.
+* Finally, inject `IAppServiceBus` in your application and call `PublishAsync` method to publish your message.

 Example: